Cobenian/expcap/README.md

 A PCAP library written in Elixir.
 This does not wrap a C or Erlang PCAP library, rather it attempts to be an idiomatic Elixir library.

+## To Build Documentation

+You must have run mix deps.get and mix deps.compile first.

+    mix docs

 ## To Build

 You must have Elixir 1.0.0+ installed along with mix.